 Reid Keller is the Associate Director of Choirs at Davenport Central High School in Davenport, IA.
-Currently in his seventh year of teaching and third at Central, Reid co-directs the Freshman Chorus and is the conductor of The DC Men’s Choir.
+Currently in his eighth year of teaching and fourth at Central, Reid co-directs the Freshman Chorus and is the conductor of The DC Men’s Choir.
 Keller also directs the 27-member show choir band, which accompanies both the preparatory and varsity show choirs.
 Under his direction, “Pit Nation” has earned numerous “Best Band” caption awards at competitions around the Midwest.
 Mr. Keller also serves as Central’s Varsity Boy’s Golf Coach.
 Beginning in the fall of 2017, Reid also became Director of Choirs at Mid-City High School in Davenport.
 At M-C he directs the Mid-City Singers ensemble and teaches Music Theory.

 Prior to arriving in Davenport, Mr. Keller taught 9-12 Vocal Music at Mid City High School in Davenport (2017-2020), 5-12 Vocal Music at Tri-Center Community Schools in Neola, IA (2013-2015) and 7-12 Vocal Music at Manson Northwest Webster Community Schools in Manson, IA (2011-2013).
 He was also the Director of the Southwest Iowa Men’s Chorus based at Iowa Western Community College for two seasons.